Epithelioid Mesothelioma

 Palliative Treatments

-Palliative care focuses on relieving symptoms and improving quality of life for epithelioid mesothelioma patients.
+Palliative care focuses on relieving symptoms and improving the quality of life for epithelioid mesothelioma patients.

 Palliative treatments like pain management, fluid drainage, and supportive therapies can ease discomfort and improve overall well-being for those with epithelioid mesothelioma.